Sitecore/Sitecore.Demo.Scenarios/send/01. Campaign Management/03. Duplicate Campaign for Non-openers/README.md

 # Duplicate Campaign for Non-openers

-This scenario will demostrate how to configure a campaign to be manually or automatically resent to contacts who did not open a previosuly sent campaign.
+This scenario will demonstrate how to configure a campaign to be manually or automatically resent to contacts who did not open a previously sent campaign.

 ## Manually Duplicate for Non-openers

 1. Go to <https://sitecoresendemo.sitecoresend.io/campaigns/list/Regular/1> and find the campaign named **"PLAY!
 Summit - Generated for Email Activity"**.
-This campaign has been pre-sent and collected some basic open/click statistics.
+This campaign has been present and collected some basic open/click statistics.

 1. Hover over the vertical ellipsis beside this campaign and select the "Duplicate for non-openers" option in the popup.
 ![Send Card](./media/manually-resend-campaign.jpg)